intellectmind/Cobblemon-Ranked/README.md

 1. Enable `enableCrossServer` in the config
 2. Modify `cloudServerId`, which should not be duplicated with other servers (the default `server` may already be used by someone)
+3. Enter `/rank cross start` to connect to the cloud server

 > 🌍 Public server:
 > Website: [http://139.196.103.55](http://139.196.103.55)